ESG Information

 27 Significant impacts on biodiversity (identification)

-Management and Sustainability Report - 3.2.1 Environmental Management
+Management and Sustainability Report - 9.2 Environmental Management, 9.2.5.2 Positive impact on biodiversity

 See SARAS description